 gem install <gem> -- --with-cflags="-Wno-incompatible-function-pointer-types"

-If you want to make changes to the docs or the assets and see them reflected on the browser, you need to run the site with:
+To make changes to the docs or assets and see them reflected in the browser, start the site with:

 make run